xplosionmind/tommi.space/content/jam/public/tommi.space.md

 Up to now, anything concerning website ideas and development was listed quite randomly on the website development page.
 My intention was to keep everything portable and within <cite>[The Jam](https://tommi.space/jam 'The Jam — tommi.space')</cite>.
 Nevertheless, tracking both bugs, feature ideas and stuff to do with services dedicated to that is easier, simpler, and much more integrated with the development environment and workflow that git provides.

-I am now [using GitHub for issue tracking](https://github.com/xplosionmind/tommi.space/issues 'tommi.space issues on GitHub'), even though the repository is currently being [hosted on Codeberg][source].
+I am now [using GitHub for issue tracking](https://github.com/xplosionmind/tommi.space/issues 'tommi.space issues on GitHub'), even though the repository is currently being [hosted on giTMI][source], and mirrored on [Codeberg](https://codeberg.org/tommi/tommi.space 'tommi.space repository on Codeberg')

 <p class='date'><time datetime='2022-04-21T06:14:30+02:00'>Thursday, April 21<sup>st</sup> 2022</time></p>